-Get inspiration from these 10 minimalist gift ideas that are perfect for every holiday, birthday or anniversary:
+Get inspiration from these 14 gift ideas for minimalists that are perfect for every holiday, birthday or anniversary!

 Donations are also an amazing way to give back to society and use the holidays to reflect your privilege and wealth.

 Gift a unique experience